QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

   name: python3
 ---

-# A Model of Calvo
+# Machine Learning a Model of Calvo

 This lecture describes a  linear-quadratic versions of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.